ropitz/sparc_teaching/Malthi_Exercise4.md

 ## Exercise 4

+*Allow at least 30 minutes for the greyboxing activity (Exercise 4A).
+Additional time may be required for greyboxing larger areas of the site.*

 ### Part A: How to model assets in Blender ###

 [A step-by-step video for Exercise 4A can be found here.](https://youtu.be/vQICbC3rljQ)